aljokha/murshid-capstone/WRITEUP.md

 English, two Arabic, covering all four destinations — and scored the classifier with a deterministic grader comparing the predicted `destination` to the expected one.
 No LLM judge, so there is nothing to second-guess.
-The experiment scored «N/6 — read this off the routes_correctly column in LangSmith».
+The experiment scored **6/6 — `routes_correctly` average 1.00**, across two separate experiment runs (`murshid-routing-25ef4d3b` and `murshid-routing-82d5521a`), at P50 latencies of 0.47s and 0.56s respectively.

+Those latency figures are a useful cross-check on the trace above.
+The evaluation calls the classifier *only* — no retrieval, no synthesis — and its P50 of ~0.5s lines up with the 0.52s `classify` span in the full run.
+The routing decision costs about half a second wherever it is measured, which means the 3.29s total in the trace is genuinely not the model's doing.

 The dataset produced a small lesson of its own.
 My first attempt reported `0it [00:00, ?it/s]` — zero examples evaluated — because an earlier crashed run had created the dataset before the examples were added, and the `if not client.has_dataset(...)` guard then skipped populating it on every run after that.
 The experiment link existed and looked entirely normal; it was simply empty.
-Deleting and rebuilding the dataset fixed it.
+Rebuilding the dataset with its examples fixed it, and every run since has scored 6/6.
 It is a good illustration of why the observability section matters: the failure was silent, and the only way to notice was to look at the number of examples actually scored.